Doug-Pardee/LightZombie/Templates/ClassicTools/README.markdown

 ## License

 The licensing of these files is unclear.
-They were posted to the old LightZone forum.
-It's a reasonable assumption that they're covered under the LightZone license.
+It seems a reasonable assumption that they're covered under the LightZone license.

+Channel Mixer, Tone Mapper, Classic HSL, and Classic NR were posted to the old LightZone forum by Jacek Góźdź on May 3, 2007.

+Classic Relight is based on the Polarizer style shipped with LightZone.

+Contrast Mask is of unknown provenance.